 To express the balance criterion, we need to determine the expected score of an individual $x$ from group $t$ on the condition that $x$ is negative.
 These conditional expectations for both groups should then be equal.
 Indeed, we can find a new score map such that the entire probability distributions of the score, conditional on negativity, coincide, thus giving statistical parity in score between the negative instances in each group.
 In particular, the risk of a false positive outcome will be equal for both groups.

 We do this as follows (see again Algorithm~\ref{alg:fia}): First (Lines~\ref{alg:fia:sigmaMinusStart}--\ref{alg:fia:sigmaMinusEnd}), we compute said conditional probabilities $\lambda_t^-$ and $\nu_t$ from the given data.
-By Bayes' Theorem, the probability distribution for the score of an individual $x$ from group $t$ conditional on $x$ being negative is given as
+By Bayes' Theorem for continuous random variables, the probability distribution for the score of an individual $x$ from group $t$ conditional on $x$ being negative is given as